duytruongbui/Springboot-CRUD/README.md

-# Welcome to GitHub Desktop!
+# Welcome to my Springboot CRUD

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This is my self-study small demo project.

+I use IDE: Intellij IDEA Ultimate and Springboot Framework.
+PostgreSQL is used in this project.